dryu99/champions-queue-twitter-bot-pub/README.md

   - if channel is live + playing league + in CQ
     - join channel (i.e. listen to incoming msgs)
     - remove channel from pending queue

+Pinned Tweet
+- mention
+  - cmd site builder
+  - you can double check if the tweet has been posted by going to @ChampionsQueue
+    - if your tweet hasn't been posted in ~3 minutes, you may have used incorrect names/formatting.
+Please use the cmd builder site and don't edit the generated command!

 !editcom !teams come back on march 13th